UPPMAX/programming_formalisms/docs/deployment/documentation.md

     - You can now work in GitHub directly
     - Do ``git push`` first from local command-line!

+    - We already have a file called ``README.md``, that is used for information for the course participants.
+    - Let's continue to work with the ``README-EXT.md`` we used in last session.

     ???- question "Group 1: Work together and formulate an 'About' section